Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Introduction

-The contributions of our work are summarized as follows: \begin{itemize} \item To our best knowledge, this is the first attempt to detect the fake news in the heterogeneous information network without handcrafted features (e.g., meta-path). \item We propose the novel \textbf{H}ierarchical \textbf{G}raph \textbf{A}ttention \textbf{N}etwork ({\our}) model, which takes different types of node contents and diverse categories of connections into consideration simultaneously. {\our} as a general model for representation learning has great potential to be applied to other applications in the HIN. \item We conduct extensive experiments on the real-world dataset to demonstrate the effectiveness of {\our}.
-The results show the superiority of {\our} comparing to the state-of-the-art models in detecting fake news. \end{itemize}
+The contributions of our work are summarized as follows: \begin{itemize} \item We attempt to detect the fake news in the heterogeneous information network with the support of the heterogeneous graph neural network, while without handcrafted features (e.g., meta-path). \item We propose the novel {\our} model, which takes different types of node contents and diverse categories of connections into consideration simultaneously. {\our}, as a general model for representation learning, has excellent potential to be applied to other applications in the HIN. \item We conduct extensive experiments on two real-world datasets to demonstrate the effectiveness of {\our}. \end{itemize}